Marcono1234/lingua/Performance optimizations.md

 arrays has to be considered.
 Even if the theoretical (or model file size) decreases, due to the overhead for every array instance, the runtime memory usage might still be the same or even increase.

-Currently, only for `Int`-to`Int` maps a trie-like structure is implemented, see also the section [trie-like data structure for other maps](#trie-like-data-structure-for-other-maps).
+Currently, only for `Int`-to-`Float` maps a trie-like structure is implemented, see also the section [trie-like data structure for other maps](#trie-like-data-structure-for-other-maps).

 The implementation has separate layers for the first and the second byte of the `Int`, the remainder is stored